 Believe it or not, scientists think that humans did have a third eyelid, once upon a time.
 Through the course of evolution, the nictitating membrane was reduced to the tiny pink fold of tissue in the corner of your eye.
 This probably happened because, unlike cats, humans didn’t have to capture prey by biting or stalking through vegetation face-first.

-Noticing your cat’s third eyelid could be a bad sign
+Noticing your cat’s third eyelid could be a symptom

 Other than those brief moments when your cat rouses from his sleep, you shouldn’t see the nictitating membrane.
-If your cat’s third eyelid is present in one or both eyes, take him to your veterinarian to make sure he isn’t suffering from one of the following issues.
+If your cat’s third eyelid is continuously present in one or both eyes, take them to your veterinarian to make sure that it isn’t a symptom of a bigger problem.

 Your cat’s third eyelid is a perfectly normal part of his anatomy—until it becomes obvious.
 When in doubt, check with your veterinarian.